pretix/pretix-docs/docs/tutorial/continuous-operation/getting-started.md

 Costs will only occur when selling actual tickets.

 !!!
 Note

-    If your company, association or institution already has an organizer account, it is not necessary to create a new account.
+    If your company, association or institution already has an organizer account, then it is not necessary to create a new account.
     Instead, you can ask your co-organizers to send you an invitation and add you to the team.
-    Instructions on inviting someone to a team can be found in our [guide on teams](../../guides/teams.md#inviting-someone-to-your-team).
+    You can find instructions on inviting someone to a team in our [guide on teams](../../guides/teams.md#inviting-someone-to-your-team).

 ![pretix.eu, a website introducing pretix and its main features.
 There is a green button labeled 'Create your first ticket shop' on the right.](../../assets/screens/account/pretix-eu.png "pretix.eu screenshot" )